 After spending our morning in Taboga, the ship set off to sail towards Panama City and the entrance to the Panama Canal.
 As a small vessel, we had a later crossing time and our slot was entirely dependent on being able to transit with another vessel of the right size.

-UnCruise typically gets cleared for very late transits, meaning they enter the Panama Canal often around or after midnight.
-For some reason, we lucked out and began our transit around 6pm.
+UnCruise typically gets cleared for later in the day transits, meaning they enter the Panama Canal often after sunset.
+There are no set times and when you’ll transit on your cruise depends on the traffic that day.
+We lucked out and began our transit around 6pm.

 This allowed us some incredible views of the canal and an opportunity to learn about the process that goes on for each ship at each lock.
 It’s absolutely fascinating, even if you’re not into the history of it all.